Mic92/sops-nix/README.md

 be used to derive a gnupg key from a ssh (host) key in RSA format.

 The other method is age which is based on [age](https://github.com/FiloSottile/age).
-A tool is provided with sops-nix that can convert ssh host or user keys to age keys.
+A tool is provided with sops-nix that can convert ssh host or user keys in ed25519 format to age keys.

 ## Usage example